aureliaspecker/CFG_GitHub_Overview/README.md

 $ git commit -m "Make first commit"
 ```

-Open GitHub in your browser and create a repository.
+Open GitHub in your browser and create a repository. **Do not select Create with Readme**.
 At the top right hand of your GitHub repository's Quick Setup page, copy the remote repository URL.

 In Terminal, [add the URL for the remote repository](https://help.github.com/articles/adding-a-remote/) where your local repository will be pushed.